-At some Brazilian subsidiaries there are local framework agreements on the basis of which these companies have concluded derivative instruments, as was the case at some South Korean subsidiaries in the previous year as well.
+At two Brazilian subsidiaries there are local framework agreements on the basis of which these companies have concluded derivative instruments.
 These agreements also do not meet the criteria for offsetting in the statement of financial position.

 The following table shows the carrying amounts of the reported stand-alone derivative instruments, their offsetting in the statement of financial position, and any potential arising from the specified agreements subject to the occurrence of certain future events: